Russian Natural Gas Exports

 Alberta and Northeast BC Natural Gas Production Allocation

-Forecast to 2030 of the allocation of supply for both intra-Alberta and ex-Alberta (via pipeline) demand.
+Forecast to 2035 of the allocation of supply for both intra-Alberta and ex-Alberta (via pipeline) demand.
+Includes a schematic of the Western Canadian pipeline system.

-Supply growth is driven largely by the demand from liquefied natural gas (LNG) exports from the West Coast.
+Supply growth is driven largely by the demand from liquefied natural gas (LNG) exports from the West Coast beginning in 2025.

-Demand forecast to 2030 for western Canada’s oil sands mining and in-situ natural gas requirements.
-Additional chart of western Canada’s oil supply, pipeline capacity, Alberta refinery demand, and potential pipeline expansions through 2030.
+Demand forecast to 2030 for western Canada’s oil sands mining, carbon capture & storage (CCS), and in-situ natural gas requirements.

-Overview of supply sources required to meet Ontario’s Eastern Triangle natural gas demand to 2030, by export and import points.
-The composition of supply sources has changed over time.
+Overview of supply sources required to meet Ontario’s Eastern Triangle natural gas demand to 2035, by export and import points.
+Additional map showing the Eastern Triangle.

 Eastern Triangle Exports to 2030